Stanmer Park Restoration Project

 - Restore the 18th Century landscape and historical features (this includes restoring the entrance and parkland to Stanmer House)

-- Provide hundreds of education, training and volunteering opportunities
+- Provide hundreds of education, training and volunteering opportunities - plus other activities as part of a new Activity Plan

 - Improve and increase park-wide access and movement